qx6ghqkz/gallery-dl-server/README.md

 ## Implementation

-The server uses [`starlette`](https://github.com/encode/starlette) for the web framework and [`gallery-dl`](https://github.com/mikf/gallery-dl) to handle the downloading.
+The server uses [`starlette`](https://github.com/encode/starlette) for the web framework with [`gallery-dl`](https://github.com/mikf/gallery-dl) and [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) to handle the downloading.
 The integration with gallery-dl uses Python as described [here](https://github.com/mikf/gallery-dl/issues/642).
+For video downloads, gallery-dl imports yt-dlp.

 The Docker image is based on [`python:alpine`](https://registry.hub.docker.com/_/python/) and consequently [`alpine`](https://hub.docker.com/_/alpine/).